Case study no. 06

 - Sixteen guitar courses built across seven years of solo work

-- More than 800 YouTube videos and an email list above 7,000 subscribers
+- More than 800 YouTube videos and an email list with nearly 10,000 subscribers

-- A loyal Grateful Dead and jam-band guitar audience that recognised him in public at concerts
+- A loyal Grateful Dead and jam-band guitar audience that recognized him in public at concerts

-A serious online music education business with a real audience and real income.
-Sixteen courses sitting next to each other instead of stacked on top of each other.
-Eight funnels that didn't talk.
-A founder addicted to producing the next video and the next course, and quietly aware that producing more of either wasn't going to solve what was actually wrong.
+A serious online music education business with a dedicated audience and well-defined niche.
+Sixteen courses sitting next to each other instead of stacked on top of each other, flowing through eight disconnected funnels.
+Jeff was addicted to producing the next video and the next course, quietly aware that producing more of either wasn't going to solve what was actually wrong.

 Sixteen courses.
 Eight funnels.
 No architecture.